ErikManuel/ErikManuel/README.md

 - 👋 Hi, I’m @ErikManuel
 - 👀 I’m interested in challenges
-- 🌱 I’m currently learning ...
+- 🌱 I am currently learning cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking to collaborate in any company
-- 📫 How to reach me ...
+- 📫 How to contact me erik.manuel.calderon@gmail.com
 <!---
 ErikManuel/ErikManuel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.